Church Hospitality is not evangelism.

 But I want to develop a little more depth on church hospitality with regards to helping welcome church visitors who may be coming for the first time.

-The Definition of Christian Hospitality
+The Definition of Church Hospitality

 Taking the initiative to welcome others and